Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmological constraints

 constituting a 3\% fractional uncertainty on $S_8$.

 The best-fit \LCDM prediction is over-plotted on the cosmic shear two-point measurements in Figure~\ref{fig:xitomo} as a black line.
 A total $\chi^2$ of 237.7 is found for the Fiducial measurement with the \LCDM best-fit model.
-The analysis has 202 degrees of freedom (227 data points and 28 free parameters), but when accounting for the informative priors used \citep{raverihu}, the effective dimensionality of parameter space is reduced to $\sim$5 and from that, 222 effective degrees of freedom, giving $\chi^2/$d.o.f = 237.7 / 222 = 1.07.
+The analysis has 202 degrees of freedom (227 data points and 28 free parameters), but when accounting for the informative priors used following Ref. \citep{raverihu}, the effective dimensionality of parameter space is reduced to $\sim$5, as many parameters in the analysis are not fully constrained by the data.
+From that, we estimate 222 effective degrees of freedom, giving $\chi^2/$d.o.f = 237.7 / 222 = 1.07.
 The probability of getting a higher $\chi^2$ value can be derived assuming our data vector is drawn from a multivariate Gaussian likelihood with our assumed covariance matrix is precisely and fully characterized.
 This leads to $p$-value = 0.223.
 The FoM for the analysis is found to be 927.
 These constraints are summarised in Figure~\ref{fig:summary}, alongside a raft of robustness tests.
 The parameter constraints, goodness of fit and FoM are tabulated in Table~\ref{tab:summary}.
 In both, we distinguish robustness tests that are not expected to give consistent results, such as by neglecting to account for systematics, by an asterisk and an open symbol.